Bytecode VM

 - Two execution modes — tree-walk interpreter (default) and bytecode VM (

---mode=bytecode), sharing the same frontend, runtime objects, and GC - Executor abstraction —
+--mode=bytecode), sharing the same source pipeline, runtime objects, and GC - Executor abstraction —

 TGocciaBytecodeExecutorimplementsTGocciaExecutorwith no dependency on the interpreter or evaluator - Goccia-owned VM — executes directly on